 We prepare and submit an ACR by following the Annual compliance report process.

+We submit an ACR to AUSTRAC that will cover our business activities for the previous financial year of 1 July to 30 June.

-We submit the ACR to AUSTRAC by 31 March via AUSTRAC Online.
+We submit an ACR on or before 30 September via AUSTRAC Online.

 A copy of the ACR is provided to the governing body after being submitted to AUSTRAC.